 Pros of House Sitting

-Pets, meeting new people, traveling, seeing places you wouldn’t normally go to, slow travel, living in a home and not a hotel, being able to work remotely, becoming adaptable to many situations, and learning things along the way.
+Pets, meeting new people, traveling, seeing places you wouldn’t usually go to, slow travel, living in a home and not a hotel, working remotely, becoming adaptable to many situations, and learning things along the way.

 Cons of House Sitting